acidsugarx/screenshot_to_text_wayland/README.md

-# A tool to copy text from png on the wayland.
+# A tool to copy text from png on the wayland compositor

 ## Dependencies